 - 2.1.
 Prioritize the health and wellbeing of the individual. - 2.2.
 Treat all clients equally unless their particular needs (e.g., age, gender, literacy, impairment, cultural tradition) merits tailored treatment. - 2.3.
 Recognise and redress power dynamics and biases (e.g., based on age, gender, gender identity, race, religion, disability, socioeconomic status) that can lead to discriminatory and/or unethical practices. - 2.4.
-Act in a way that is above reproach and avoid behaviour that would bring into disrepute to the organization or profession. - 2.6.
+Act in a way that is above reproach and avoid behaviour that would bring into disrepute to the organization or profession. - 2.5.
 Consider the individual's capacity for decision-making and consent, and where capacity is impaired or limited, seek consent from a legally appropriate substitute decision-maker. - 2.6.
-Obtain informed consent from the individual (or substitute decision-maker), using plain language to describe the aim, procedures, benefits, risks, safeguards, and right to withdraw consent.
+Obtain informed consent from the individual (or substitute decision-maker), using plain language to describe the aim, procedures, benefits, risks, safeguards, and right to withdraw consent. - 2.7.
+Gain the individual's (or substitute decision-maker) consent to having other people (e.g., colleagues, other healthcare professionals, family, students, etc.) involved in their care. - 2.8.
+Establish and maintain professional boundaries with clients, research participants, colleagues, and students. - 2.9.
+Avoid actual, potential, or perceived conflicts of interests. - 2.10.
+Manage complaints in a professional, sensitive, and timely manner. - 2.11.
+Ensure that practitioners and clients are aware of the process for making a complaint.